Codecademy/ugc/content/smyja/nextjs-deployment-with-caprover-and-github-actions.md

 Next, add a domain name to your app.
 You should login to your domain registrar and point the domain name to droplet/server's ip address.
 I am using a subdomain on Namecheap, here's what that looks like.
 ![point domain to ip](https://raw.githubusercontent.com/smyja/ugc/nextjs/content/smyja/set-domain.png)

-Now, Add a wildcard to your domain.
-The wildcard domain is needed so we can change the caprover server link from an ip address to a domain name.
+Now, add a wildcard to your domain.
+The wildcard domain is needed so we can change the CapRover server link from an IP address to a domain name.
 ![domain wildcard](https://raw.githubusercontent.com/smyja/ugc/nextjs/content/smyja/root-domain.png)

 Select force HTTPS and click the "save and update" button.
 This redirects HTTP traffic to HTTPS.